 Employees are expected to act with respect and integrity, and refrain from making inappropriate or unauthorised comments about MASS in general, MASS clients or other employees.
-If it comes to MASS's attention that an employee has made inappropriate and/or unauthorised comments about MASS clients or another employer, in person, in writining or on social media, MASS may choose to take action against such person as outlined in this Policy.
+If it comes to MASS's attention that an employee has made inappropriate and/or unauthorised comments about MASS clients or another employee in person, in writing or on social media, MASS may choose to take action as outlined in this Policy.

-MASS considers any inappropriate or unauthorised comments, including those made by employees while using MASS equipment or internet, non-company equipment, phones or laptops a breach of policy.
+MASS considers any inappropriate or unauthorised comments, including those made by employees while using MASS equipment or internet, non-company equipment, phones or laptops.

+3.4.
 Use of Internet, Email, Computers and Mobile Telephones

-Employees are entitled to use MASS computer and mobile phone network for legitimate business purposes and for limited personal use.
-However, any such personal use must not impact upon the users work performance and must not violate this Code of conduct.
+Employees are entitled to use MASS computer, internet and mobile phone network for legitimate business purposes and for limited personal use.
+However, any personal use must not impact upon the employee's work performance and must not violate this Code of conduct.

-An employee must not use MASS computer network for personal use if that use interferes with the efficient business operations or relates to a personal business of the user.
+An employee must not use MASS computer network for personal use if that use interferes with the efficient business operations or relates to their personal business.